 But Why Did You Win?

-Your excitement over the win diminishes, however, when you find out a few months later that all of the shoes that went to contestants in TN had a significant design flaw which.
+Your excitement over the win diminishes, however, when you find out a few months later that all of the shoes that went to contestants in TN had a significant design flaw.
 The flaw, while generally undetectable, threw off anyone wearing the shoes and slowed down their running time significantly.
 And indeed, as you discover, all the runners with the best race times are from Kentucky.

 You question whether your race victory was due to your hard work or more due to the shoe advantage you and all Kentuckians had.